 A WEEK AT GADDAFI'S

-I am invited to Tripoli for a week by Gaddafi's regime at the height of the Libyan insurrection.
+I was invited to Tripoli for a week by Gaddafi's regime at the height of the Libyan insurrection.

 Being invited means being greeted at the airport, given lodging in a luxurious palace in the capital (with TV, WI-FI but without Facebook), fed at his opulent table, driven by high-security bus, endowed with an unlimited-scope mobile phone (but always wiretapped) and informed (or misinformed) by a press service under the Libyan leader's command.